ryardley/rxmsg/README.md

 This library makes it easy to send messages in a distributed network transparent way via various brokers but initially via RabbitMQ.

-At a later point we should have plugins to make it work:
+At a later point we should have plugins to make it work with various messaging paradigms:

-- via Kafka
+- Kafka
-- in the browser using socker.io
-- on the server via socket.io
+- socket.io (browser/server)
-- locally through node spawned processes
+- Communicate between threads / workers

 Some principles:

+- Avoid API complexity.
-- Modular middleware system inspired by Redux and Express
+- Keep middleware modular.
-- Favour higher order functional configuration over classes inheritence and DI
+- Favour higher order functional configuration over classes.
 - Basic framework should work in all V8 environments.
-- Middleware might be environment specific
+- Middleware might be environment specific.
+Eg. RabbitMiddlewarerequires node.
-- Favour Simplicity over complexity

 ## Example Usage